First Steps

 - Open task details

-- Task moves to archive
+- Task moves to Today page's Completed section (if finished today)

 Viewing Completed Tasks

-- Open any view (Today, Upcoming, Someday)
+- Open any view (Today or project detail pages)

 - Click "Show Completed" toggle